Waves of Political Terrorism

 - Barkun, M. (1997).
-Religion and the racist right: The origins of the Christian identity movement.
-Chapel Hill: University of North Carolina Press.
+Religion and the racist right: The origins of the Christian Identity movement.
+University of North Carolina Press.

 - Berti, B. (2013).
 Armed political organizations: From conflict to integration.
-Baltimore: Johns Hopkins University Press.
+Johns Hopkins University Press.

 - Bolton, J. (2012).
 Worlds of dissent: Charter 77, the plastic people of the universe, and Czech culture under Communism.
-Cambridge, MA: Harvard University Press.
+Harvard University Press.

 - Brand, L. A. (1988).
 Palestinians in the Arab world: Institution building and the search for state.
-New York: Columbia University Press.
+Columbia University Press.